 At the time of Don Bosco’s death in 1888 there were 250 houses for boys founded by the Salesian Society containing 130,000 children; of these, over 6,000 became priests.
 The Salesian Society still exists today and is the second largest religious order in the world, continuing St. Bosco’s mission of helping and educating poor and disenfranchised youth.

-St. Don Bosco is also famous for his many prophetic dreams which you can read about here.
+St. Don Bosco is also known for his many prophetic dreams which you can read about here.
 His most famous dream regards future troubles for the Church and is known as the Prophecy of the Two Columns.
 In his words, here is the dream:

 The Prophecy of the Two Columns